 Step Up Your Graphics Game

 Want your Instagram posts to really pop?
 Interested in improving your graphic design skills while using Google Drawings?
-Then consider registering for Classy Graphics with Google Drawings Summer 2017.
-The online class begins June 26 and goes through August 7, 2017.
+Then consider registering for Classy Graphics with Google Drawings Fall 2017.
+The online class begins September 19 and goes through October 31, 2017.
 Each week I’ll post an instructional video and resources that lead into an optional assignment.
 Participants post their assignments in Google Classroom and get feedback from classmates and from me.
 The Classy Graphics Google Classroom will be abuzz with discussions, feedback, and resources every week!
 Click for more information and to register.